ginshali/BlurPlugin/readme.txt

-BlurPlugin for Open Broadcaster Software version alpha Copyright (C) 2013 Ginshali.info
+BlurPlugin version Alpha for Open Broadcaster Software Copyright (C) 2013 Ginshali.info

 * This plugin needs to use with modified version of OBS.